X1X71/Active-Directory-Windows-Server/README.md

-# How to install and configure Active Directory (AD) on Windows Server 2025 (Evaluation Version) using a Proxmox virtual machine
+# How to install and configure Active Directory on Windows Server 2025 (Evaluation Version) using a Proxmox virtual machine

-This guide will walk you through the process of installing and configuring Active Directory (AD) on a Windows Server machine using the evaluation version and running it as a virtual machine in Proxmox.
+This guide will walk you through the process of installing and configuring Active Directory on a Windows Server machine using the evaluation version and running it as a virtual machine in Proxmox.
 This setup allows you to test and experiment with Active Directory features without needing a paid license.
 It can be done on a physical or virtual machine.

 **Prerequisites**